RoyPuja/Codepath-InstagramApp/README.md

 The following **required** functionality is completed:

-* [0] User can **scroll through current popular photos** from Instagram
+* User can **scroll through current popular photos** from Instagram
-* [0] For each photo displayed, user can see the following details:
+*  For each photo displayed, user can see the following details:
-  * [0] Graphic, Caption, Username
+  *  Graphic, Caption, Username
-  * [0] Relative timestamp, like count, user profile image
+  *  Relative timestamp, like count, user profile image

 The following **optional** features are implemented:

-* [0] User can **pull-to-refresh** popular stream to get the latest popular photos
+*  User can **pull-to-refresh** popular stream to get the latest popular photos
-* [ ] Show latest comments for each photo
-* [0] Display each photo with the same style and proportions as the real Instagram
+*  Display each photo with the same style and proportions as the real Instagram
-* [0] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
+*  Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
-* [0] Display a nice default placeholder graphic for each image during loading
+*  Display a nice default placeholder graphic for each image during loading
-* [ ] Improved the user interface through styling and coloring
+*  Improved the user interface through styling and coloring

 The following **bonus** features are implemented:

-* [ ] Show last 2 comments for each photo
+* Show last 2 comments for each photo
-* [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
+* Allow user to view all comments for an image within a separate activity or dialog fragment
-* [ ] Allow video posts to be played in full-screen using the VideoView

 ## Video Walkthrough